Inria-Prosecco/StarMalloc/ARTIFACT.md

 ## Getting Started Guide

-We provide a full installed VM and sources.
+We provide a full installed VM (`VM.tar.zst`) and sources (`starmalloc.tar.gz`).

+1. VM:
 - QEMU should be installed.
+- `tar -xf VM.tar.zst`
 - Leveraging the ICFP 2024 artifact VM: `./start.sh` will start the VM.
 - Once started, one can use SSH to connect to the VM: `ssh -p 5555 artifact@localhost`, the password is `password`.
 - Structure of the artifact in `/home/artifact`:
   + verification software (F\*, Steel, KaRaMeL) is installed in `setup_verif`.
   + StarMalloc is installed in `starmalloc`.
   + mimalloc-bench is installed in `mimalloc-bench`.
-- To assess whether everything should work as expected in a very short time: `pushd starmalloc && make test-artifact && popd` should not display any error.
+- To assess whether everything should work as expected in a very short time: `bash test.sh` should not display any error (execution time: ~1 minute).
 - Internet access should not be required.

+2. sources
+- Nix should be installed
+- `tar -xf starmalloc.tar.gz`
+- `cd starmalloc && nix build`
+Please note that this installs `z3`, F\*, Steel, KaRaMeL and then builds StarMalloc.
+Total time expected: ~1h minutes on a modern machine with 16GiB of RAM.

 ## Step by Step Instructins